Home > Adults' Programmes > Lunchbox

 (click on the card to enlarge it)

-If anyone has any further information please contact us.
+If anyone has any further information or anecdotes please contact us.

 The information below is from Jerry Allen's niece who worked with him in Birmingham around 1962 and has recently researched and written a family history book.